Vienna on a Budget: Avoid Tourist Traps

 7 hours 25 minutes

-The cheapest way to get around Vienna is simply to walk.
+The cheapest way to get around Vienna is to walk.
 The city is not that big, and most of the main tourist destinations are within walking distance of each other.

 You may wish to plan your route well, so you don't double back on yourself.
+I've provided a map below showing some of the main attractions.

-Main Vienna tourist attractions
+Main Vienna Tourist Attractions

 A selection of modern art galleries